Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Homomorphisms from lattices and Property (T)

 \end{named}

-\begin{proof}[Proof of Theorem \ref{thm:T}] Let $g\in \N \cup \{0,\infty\}$, and recall from equation \eqref{eq:sesB} that there is a surjective homomorphism $\Bc_g \to V$.
-It is known (see, for instance, \cite[Theorem 1.7.1]{BHV}) that Property (T) is preserved by passing to a quotient.
+\begin{proof}[Proof of Theorem \ref{thm:T}] Recall from equation \eqref{eq:sesB} that there is a surjective homomorphism $\Bc_g \to V$.
+It is known (see, for instance, \cite[Theorem 1.7.1]{BHV}) that Property (T) is preserved under quotients.
 On the other hand, a result of Farley \cite{Far} asserts that $V$ has the Haagerup property.
-Since $V$ is infinite, it follows that $V$ does not have Property (T), and thus neither does $\Bc_g$. \end{proof}
+Since $V$ is infinite, it follows that $V$ does not have Property (T), and thus neither does $\Bc_g$.
+The same argument yields the result for $\Bh_g$. \end{proof}

 We now proceed to give a proof of Theorem \ref{thm:lattice}.
 The proof is again based on properties of the group $V$, plus a result of Farb-Masur \cite{FM} which asserts that every homomorphic image of a lattice in a finite-type mapping class group is finite.
 More concretely, they proved: